blackpirat888/Colibri/README.md

 ## 📬 Contact

-For any questions about these terms, contact:
+For inquiries or support, contact:
 **blackpirat888@gmail.com**